Aishams33/Project-Computer-Drug-Discovery/README.md

 1. building loops and adding hydrogen atoms with SPRUCE
 2. MakeReceptor (to visualize the receptor)

-# Input and output formats used
+# File Formats Used for Input and Output
 | Tool | Input | Output |
 |------|--------|--------|
 | Filter | input.sdf | filtered.sdf |